 DISCLAIMER: I am by no means recommending this method.
 This is just what we decided to do instead to save ourselves some money.

 Now, we paint!
 I’m sure you’re wondering what kind of paint we used.
 We actually used a few different types of paint to get this job done:

 1.)
 Rustoleum Deck and Concrete Restore 10x in Slate.

 2.)
 Olympic Rescue It!
 Wood and Concrete Resurfacer (we had Lowe’s color match to the Slate color that we liked for the Rustoleum Restore).

 5 Steps for Updating Your Deck

-We used the white paint for the railings, but we used two different types of deck paint due to the different textures of each.
+We used white paint for the railings, but we used two different types of deck paint due to the different textures of each.
 During the winter our stairs can get quite slick.
-This is quite the conundrum (isn’t this a fun word?) considering we have two flights of stairs to go up and down every single day, several times a day.
+This can be quite the conundrum (isn’t this a fun word?) considering we have two flights of stairs to go up and down every single day, several times a day.

-Meanwhile, we used the less textured deck paint (Rescue It!) on the areas where we would most frequently walk bare foot on.
+Meanwhile, we used the less textured deck paint (Rescue It!) on the areas where we would most frequently walk barefoot.

 1.)
 Please, please, please read the directions on each container of paint that you buy.
 Some recommend a drying time of 2 days!